kohnmart/website/content/projects/spotify-party.md

  #### Outlook <br />
-The application also offers a good basis with regard to future expansion options.
+The base of the app is a good starting point for future extensions.
-Some of the currently hard-coded
-Preferences such as B. the number of tracks to be voted on or the running time of the voting are available as configurable options be asked.
-Also, for example, would be the implementation some features of the "competing" applications like streaming playback to guest users for socially distant celebrations or the possibility of other songs outside the playlist to vote on to propose conceivable.
-All possible extensions however, should be critical of the primary requirement for ease of use and low entry barriers.
+For example, it should be possible to configure the hard-coded preferences such as the number of tracks, the voting time and playlists by third parties.
+A simple application and low entry barriers apply to all future extensions.
  <br />  <br />